 We review products independently and our recommendations are genuine.
 If you purchase through links on our site, we may earn an affiliate commission.
 Learn more

 A specifically designed splash cymbal mount makes it easy to integrate a splash or other small FX cymbal into your drum set.
-These mounts often attach to a cymbal stand or other piece of hardware via a clamp with an extended arm.
+These splash cymbal mounts are able to attach to a cymbal stand or other piece of hardware via a clamp with an extended arm.

 This guide will provide detailed reviews of the best splash cymbal mounts available.
-We’ve tested a wide range of options and included mounts that will suit all drum setups and budgets.
+I’ve tested a wide range of options and included mounts that will suit all drum setups and budgets.

 - What are the Best Splash Cymbal Mounts?